September 12, 2013

 - Insect control products, such as the insecticides used in many over-the-counter flea and tick remedies, may be toxic to companion animals.
 Prescription flea and tick control products are much safer and more effective.
 Pet owners should never use any product without first consulting a veterinarian.
 Read more about potential poisoning from flea and tick products »

-- Human medications such as pain killers (including aspirin, acetaminophen, and ibuprofen), cold medicines, anti-cancer drugs, anti-depressants, vitamins, and diet pills can all be toxic to animals.
-Keep medication containers and tubes of ointments and creams away from pets who could chew through them, and be vigilant about finding and disposing of any dropped pills.
+- Human medications, such as pain killers (including aspirin, acetaminophen, and ibuprofen), cold medicines, anti-cancer drugs, anti-depressants, vitamins, and diet pills can all be toxic to animals.
+Keep medicine containers and tubes of ointments and creams away from pets who could chew through them, and be vigilant about finding and disposing of any dropped pills.

-- Poisonous household plants include azalea, dieffenbachia (dumb cane), lilies, mistletoe, and philodendron, among others.
+- Poisonous household plants, including azalea, dieffenbachia (dumb cane), lilies, mistletoe, and philodendron.
 See our full list of poisonous plants »

 - String, yarn, rubber bands, and even dental floss are easy to swallow and can cause intestinal blockages or strangulation.